tonyzhang25/tonyzhang25.github.io/_pages/about.md

 ## News

+**8/2021**:  Caltech featured our research on the homepage!
+Read the [story](https://www.caltech.edu/about/news/mice-can-learn-much-faster-than-previously-thought) or watch the [interview / video](https://www.youtube.com/watch?v=RqoCTb2_6oM) to learn about the inspirations behind the work.

 **7/2021**:  Our paper on fast sequential learning has been published in [eLife](https://elifesciences.org/articles/66175).

 **1/2021**:  Our first full report characterizing and modeling [few-shot learning and efficient exploration in a complex hierarchical maze](https://www.biorxiv.org/content/10.1101/2021.01.14.426746v1) is out on arxiv.